 The questionnaires received responses from 205 people including: 101 workers, 69 employers and 35 members of the public.

 Executive Director Solo explained her memo analyzing the proposals to the board thus far.
 She began by reviewing the statutory language the board is obligated to follow.
-Leah then reviewed the data sources the board has used to inform their decision-making.
+Director then reviewed the data sources the board has used to inform their decision-making.
 In addition to data, the board engaged the public in multiple ways including public forums and questionnaires, some available in multiple languages.
-Leah then went on to describe the limitations of the data set.
-Director Solo then presented her analysis of proposal Union 2(a) and proposal Union 2(b) concluding that, given the conservative estimates, within reason, both proposals could be argued to meet the majority benchmark.
-Leah went on to explain the Wage 1 Proposal which is divided into two parts and did not include minimum wages, so it was impossible to analyze whether it met the majority benchmark or improved the welfare of nursing home workers.
+Director Solo then went on to describe the limitations of the data set.
+Director Solo then presented her analysis of proposal Union 2(a) and proposal Union 2(b) concluding that, given the conservative estimates, within reason, both proposals could be argued to meet the majority benchmark and improve the health and welfare of nursing home workers.
+Director Solo went on to explain the Wage 1 Proposal which is divided into two parts and did not include minimum wages, so it was impossible to analyze whether it met the majority benchmark or improved the welfare of nursing home workers.
 Part 2 of the Wage 1 Proposal contained language around costing and funding streams for nursing homes which would require statutory changes by the legislature.
-Leah then explained the Holiday Pay Proposal and how it compares to current industry standards concluding that it would benefit a majority of workers and improve the health and welfare of nursing home workers.
+Director Solo then explained the Holiday Pay Proposal and how it compares to current industry standards concluding that it would benefit a majority of workers and improve the health and welfare of nursing home workers.
 Chair Gulley opened the floor for discussion on the analysis memo, some discussion occurred regarding the holiday pay amendment and whom it centers- the employer or the employee.

 Peter Butler from the Aging Disability Services Administration presented the Fiscal Analysis for the Board 4.25.2024 Data Request spreadsheet.
-This information is a result of a request for more explanation of the data in the fiscal notes presented to the board at the 4/11/2024 meeting.
-Peter walked through the narrative notes in the workbook, explaining the methodology behind the previously presented fiscal notes.
+This information is a result of a request for more explanation of the data in the fiscal notes presented to the Board at the 4/11/2024 meeting.
+Mr. Butler walked through the narrative notes in the workbook, explaining the methodology behind the previously presented fiscal notes.

 Chair Gulley presented an amendment to the Union Holiday Pay Proposal which was discussed and presented as “Delete Indigenous people’s day sentence and add the following: If agreed to by a majority of affected employees and determined prior to the start of the calendar year, any 4 holidays on this list and be substituted for alternate days to be paid at time and a half.”
 Discussion occurred.